 - RNA polymerase will not be able to attach.

-- RNA polymerase will bind upstream of the promoter sequence.
+- DNA polymerase will bind upstream of the promoter sequence.

 - RNA polymerase will bind downstream of the promoter sequence.